-Beck was the representative for Wisconsin’s 7th congressional district as a Republican.
+Beck was the representative for Wisconsin’s 7th congressional district and was a Republican.
 He served from 1927 to 1929.

 He was previously the representative for Wisconsin’s 7th congressional district as a Republican from 1925 to 1927; the representative for Wisconsin’s 7th congressional district as a Republican from 1923 to 1925; and the representative for Wisconsin’s 7th congressional district as a Republican from 1921 to 1923.